RaviTejaLadi/DevInterviewKit/src/data/Frontend/react/react-SSR.md

     <h3>{title}</h3>
     <p className="value">{value}</p>
     <span className={`change ${change >= 0 ? 'positive' : 'negative'}`}>
-      {change >= 0 ? '+' : ''}{change}%
+      {change >= 0 ? '+' : ''}
+      {change}%
     </span>
   </div>
 );
 ```

-This comprehensive guide covers all aspects of React Server-Side Rendering, from basic concepts to advanced implementation patterns.
-Each section builds upon the previous one, providing a structured learning path for understanding and implementing SSR in React applications.
+This comprehensive guide covers all aspects of React Server-Side Rendering, from
+basic concepts to advanced implementation patterns.
+Each section builds upon the
+previous one, providing a structured learning path for understanding and
+implementing SSR in React applications.

 **[⬆ Back to Top](#table-of-contents)**